TeliaSoneraNorge/telia-iot-sensortag/README.md

 ## Install the app

-From you phone install TODO raw
+From you phone install <a href="https://github.com/TeliaSoneraNorge/telia-iot-sensortag/blob/master/telia-iot-sensortag.apk?raw=true">Telia IoT Sensortag app</a>

 ## Use Evothings for dynamic updates.